Robust Ranking of Happiness Outcomes: A Median Regression Perspective

 We emphasize that our work is not a critique of BL.
 Their theoretical point that identification of the mean ranking of ordinal data in familiar parametric models is possible only when homoskedasticity holds is insightful and cannot be disputed.
 We hope, however, to prevent the potentially extreme interpretation of their results that nothing about ordinal ranking can be learnt from popular parametric models and the value of prior works that used probit or logit models rests on the knife-edge condition whether the model is homoskedastic or not.

 BL also point out another challenge for ordinal data analysis that is relevant for median ranking.
 They question the often assumed notion in empirical studies of a common reporting function that puts the latent variables from different groups on the same cardinal scale.
 In a threshold crossing model, this corresponds to the possibility that threshold values are heterogeneous across groups.
 We also maintain the common threshold assumption in the present paper.
 One may relax this assumption by using a parametric compound hierarchical ordered response model (see \cite{KinMurSal04}).
 To the best of our knowledge, extensions to semiparametric ordinal median regression models with heterogeneous thresholds have not yet been developed and would be an important topic for further research.

-The remaining of the paper proceeds as follows.
-Section 2 gives an account on how statistical analysis for discrete ordinal data have been developed in economics and other disciplines, along with how median methods can contribute.
-Section 3 puts forward an empirical model of happiness that is suitable for comparing the median and other quantile ranks.
-Section 4 compares parametric and semiparametric estimation, and introduces the mixed integer optimization approach to the computation of the median and quantile estimators in a semiparametric ordered response model as a solution to a MILP problem.
-Section 5 revisits the Easterlin Paradox using GSS data.
+The remainder of this paper proceeds as follows.
+Section 2 gives an account on how statistical analysis for discrete ordinal data have been developed in economics and other disciplines, and on some recent developments on estimating the median.
+Section 3 introduces an ordered response model and formalizes our argument to identify the median and other quantile ranks.
+Section 4 compares parametric and semiparametric estimation, and introduces the mixed integer optimization approach to the computation of the median and quantile estimators in a semiparametric ordered response model.
+Section 5 revisits estimation of a happiness equation using GSS data.
 Section 6 concludes.
 The Appendix provides the details of the mixed integer optimization based implementation algorithm in the context of semiparametric median and quantile estimation problems.